-Drop-In Hours: 9-10AM Weds
+Drop-In Hours: 10-11AM Weds (or by appt)

-COURSE DESCRIPTION: Global change is impacting an increasing number of sectors in science, engineering and policy, creating a need for high-resolution, future climate data used in impact assessments and mitigation plans.
+COURSE DESCRIPTION: Global change is impacting an increasing number of sectors in science, engineering and health, creating a need for high-resolution, future climate data used in impact assessments and mitigation plans.
 Despite the increase in resolution of general circulation models used for climate studies, these model resolutions are not yet consistently fine enough for local and regional scale studies.
-Therefore, an understanding of the appropriate data tools, including downscaling methods are necessary for local and regional scale applications.
+Therefore, an understanding of the appropriate data tools, including downscaling methods, are necessary for local and regional scale applications.
 The primary objectives of this course are to understand resolution-sensitive climate model processes and types of downscaling techniques, practice data analysis with coding tools, and understand the landscape of climate model data for specific applications.
-Topics will include: (1) a basic overview of atmospheric processes included in global and regional climate models, (2) information about grid structure, resolution and regional map projections, (3) data available for present-day and future climate analyses, (4) statistical downscaling, (5) dynamical downscaling, (6) multi-model ensembles and methods for assessing uncertainty in future climate model simulations, and (7) example applications of these downscaling methods.
+Topics will include: (1) a basic overview of atmospheric processes included in global and regional climate models, (2) information about grid structure, resolution and regional map projections, (3) data available for present-day and future climate analyses, (4) statistical downscaling, (5) dynamical downscaling, and (6) multi-model ensembles and methods for assessing uncertainty in future climate model simulations.